Secondary glaucoma: Types, causes, treatments

 As the pupil contracts and expands, the iris may brush against the capsule holding the eye’s lens.
 This brushing can rub away very small flakes of the capsule, which are then carried by the eye fluid into the trabecular meshwork (part of the eye’s drainage system).
 If the trabecular meshwork becomes clogged or blocked by those flakes, increased IOP and glaucoma can result.

-Certain conditions, such as diabetes and high blood pressure, can significantly lower the blood supply to the eyes.
+Certain conditions, such as diabetes, can significantly affect the blood supply to the eyes.
 The body often tries to correct this issue by growing new blood vessels in the area; in diabetics, this is called diabetic retinopathy.
 It can also lead to glaucoma when the vessels grow inside the drainage angle and close it off.

-In patients with pigment dispersion syndrome, tiny fragments of the iris’s pigment can come free.
+In patients with pigment dispersion syndrome, tiny fragments of pigment from the iris can come free.
 These tiny pieces of pigment are washed into the eye’s drainage system, eventually creating a clogging effect as with exfoliative glaucoma above.
 If the blockage elevates the IOP enough, it can lead to optic nerve damage and glaucoma.

 Traumatic glaucoma can develop when an eye injury causes increased IOP.
-For example, blunt trauma may displace the lens so that there is not enough space for the eye's fluid to move freely, or it may change the size and shape of the drainage angle.
-It’s also possible for bleeding from an eye injury to clog the trabecular meshwork.
+For example, blunt trauma may displace the lens so that there is not enough space for the eye’s fluid to move freely, or it may change the size and shape of the drainage angle.
+It’s also possible for bleeding from an eye injury to clog the trabecular meshwork in the drainage angle.

 Infections of the uvea (uveitis) may follow an injury, result from bacteria or a virus entering the eye, or occur in association with autoimmune or inflammatory conditions.
 An infection can sometimes produce enough swelling to slow the eye’s natural drainage and elevate IOP, and, if steroids are used in treatment, they can also increase IOP.

-If a child's glaucoma is caused by trauma, surgery or a condition such as Sturge-Weber syndrome, Axenfeld Reiger syndrome or aniridia, it's considered secondary.
+If a child’s glaucoma is caused by trauma, surgery or a pediatric genetic condition such as Sturge-Weber syndrome, Axenfeld Reiger syndrome or aniridia (complete or partial absence of the iris), it's considered secondary glaucoma.
 But if the cause for childhood glaucoma cannot be identified, it's considered primary.

 Treatment for secondary glaucoma